dhc-barnard/tutorials/StoryMapJS.md

 Introduction to the tool:
 -------------------------

-StoryMaps.js is a free, open-source tool that combines narratives with locations, letting users tell a media-rich story.
+StoryMapJS is a free, open-source tool that combines narratives with locations, letting users tell a media-rich story.
 It has an easy-to-use authoring tool that's robust enough for many uses, and can also be customized with code for more advanced projects.

 ### The tool is great for: